 Traditional commercial mortgage loans

 Unlike the other two types of loans to be covered here, traditional commercial mortgages are not backed by the federal government—they’re loans made strictly between the borrower and the bank.
-As such, these mortgages have no mandated cap; it’s up to the lender to decide the maximum loan amount.
+These mortgages have no mandated cap; it’s up to the lender to decide the maximum loan amount.

-Typically, that maximum amount is determined to be between 65% to 85% of the real estate’s loan-to-value (LTV) comparison, with a down payment covering 15% to 35% of the fair market value of the property.
-Interest rates on traditional commercial loans range from 4.75% to 6.75%, and monthly payments are amortized over the duration of the loan’s term.
+Typically, that maximum amount is determined to be between 65% to 85% of the real estate’s loan-to-value (LTV) comparison, with a down payment covering 15% to 35% of the property’s fair market value.
+Interest rates on traditional commercial loans range from 4.75% to 6.75%, and monthly payments are amortized over the loan’s term.

 Traditional commercial mortgage loan terms

 While traditional commercial mortgage loans require a higher personal credit score (700 or higher) than the government-backed options, they also call for fewer years in business (usually one, as opposed to three or more).
 Since the government isn’t sharing in the risk, banks and commercial lenders hold these types of loans to a higher qualification standard.
 So if your business is already well established and profitable with a solid credit score, a traditional commercial mortgage would be your best bet.

 Should you be turned down for a traditional commercial mortgage, a government-backed SBA (Small Business Administration) loan would be a viable next option—in fact, being rejected for a standard bank loan is one of the prerequisites for an SBA loan.
 Plus, the interest rates are typically lower with SBA loans, as are the credit score requirements, but the qualification guidelines are stricter.